-First off, being a Paid Content Creator isn’t easy.
+First off, being a paid Content Creator isn't easy.

 Content Creators and Influencers get a bad rap sometimes.
 After all, how can you explain to your family members who have done the daily grind for decades that you post content on your phone and make hundreds or thousands of dollars per brand partnership?
 It doesn’t seem real, right?

-Yes, influencers can get paid money for a gig, but the best influencers treat it as a career, a real job and approach it as such.
+Yes, influencers can get paid money for a gig, but the best influencers treat it as a career, and approach it as such.
 If content creators approach brand partnerships professionally they’ll get hired again and again, and if they don’t they’ll get found out really fast.
-It’s just as hard a gig as any in the entertainment industry, and in some cases it’s harder.
+It’s just as hard a gig as any other in the entertainment industry, and in some cases it’s harder.
 The hundreds or thousands of dollars in compensation is for good work, professionalism and results.

-Having said that and clarifying the challenges in the job, it does mean you get to pick your work hours, the industry you work in, and you have control over how many hours you put in, and therefore the amount of money you make.
+Having said that, and clarifying the challenges in the job, it does mean you get to pick your work hours, the industry you work in, and you have control over how many hours you put in, and therefore the amount of money you make.
 You’re essentially an entrepreneur and business owner, freelancing out your craft and social channels.
 This alone in most cases makes it worth it compared to the job at at the office.

 You'll need a strong work ethic to earn your dollars.